 Many people have told me that they had never really ‘seen’ the landscape so completely as when they started to paint it, and that it has changed their whole way of looking.
 See the Northwest Highlands in a new light, in all its windswept, majestic, breathtaking glory, where the city seems a million miles away and Nature always has the final say.

-- Months: First Sunday in June
+- Months: June

 - Duration: 7 days from Lochinver